 “Thought leadership” is a popular term that gets thrown around a lot in the content marketing world, but it shouldn’t be simply dismissed as another piece of jargon.

-When you create thought leading content it means it’s unique, valuable and offers truly innovative solutions; it positions your brand and business as an industry expert.
+When you create thought-leading content it means it’s unique, valuable, and offers truly innovative solutions; it positions your brand and business as an industry expert.

-Thought leading content is engaging and has the power to be read and shared thousands of times by people who value your knowledge and expertise; it’s the holy grail which every business should strive for.
+Thought leading content is engaging and has the power to be read and shared thousands of times by people who value your knowledge and expertise; it’s the holy grail that every business should strive for.

-Being a thought leader doesn’t have to be timely or costly; you simply have to dip into your knowledge and experience to find the engaging information that your audience is searching for.
+Being a thought-leader doesn’t have to be timely or costly; you simply have to dip into your knowledge and experience to find the engaging information that your audience is searching for.

-Here are three brilliant ways to tap into your unique knowledge to become a thought leading content publisher.
+Here are three brilliant ways to tap into your unique knowledge to become a thought-leading content publisher.

 Have key employees or directors share their expertise

 As a content marketer you’ll without a doubt know who Matt Cutts is, right?
-In many ways he is the face of Google (despite currently being on leave).
+In many ways, he is the face of Google (despite currently being on leave).

 For many years he’s been the reassuringly friendly smile we all think about when we hear of a scary algorithm change that could destroy our rankings.